-- molecular modeling, structure-function conclusions, - database search, - primer design. - 2.
+- 1. Highlight similarities of the sequences in a family.
+Examples for applications of this kind of multiple alignments are: - sequence assembly, - molecular modeling, structure-function conclusions, - database search, - primer design. - 2.
 Highlight dissimilarities between the sequences in a family.
 Here, the main application is the analysis of phylogenetic relationships, like - reconstruction of phylogenetic trees, - analysis of single nucleotide polymorphisms (SNPs).